Sugar cookies are a tradition in our family. We make them for EVERY holiday, and this 4th of July Sugar Cookie Bar Dessert is one of our favorites!

 How To Make This 4th of July Sugar Cookie Bar Dessert:

-- Mix the dry ingredients in a medium-sized bowl and set aside.
+- First, mix the dry ingredients in a medium-sized bowl, and then set aside.

 - Next, in a separate large bowl, cream the butter and sugar until light and fluffy.

 - Then, add eggs, one at a time, mixing well after each addition.

 - Add the vanilla, and then mix again.

 - Now, slowly add the dry ingredients, and mix until combined.